mximos/jresize/README.md

 possible to use the coordinates data to be used for any purpose.

 * FEATURES *
 - Resize image

 * INSTRUCTIONS *

-The 'jresuze' method implement the whole business which can take an optional setting object argument:
+The 'jresize' method implement the whole business which can take an optional setting object argument:

   $('img').jresize();